Apistogramma borellii

 Apistogramma borellii, common names umbrella cichlid, umbrella apisto and yellow dwarf cichlid, is a species of fish in the genus Apistogramma.

 It is a South American dwarf cichlid, found in the Paraguay River and Paraná River.
-They have been found in waters as cold as 6.5 °C. The umbrella cichlid eats insects and crustaceans.
-The specific name honours the zoologist Alfredo Borelli (1858-1943), who collected the type.
+They are found further south than most other members of the genus and can thus tolerate cooler temperatures.
+The umbrella cichlid eats insects and crustaceans.
+The specific name honours the zoologist Alfredo Borelli (1858–1943), who collected the type.

+Breeding

+Like most Apistogramma species, A. borellii are cave spawners, and in the wild breed during the rainy season due to the influx of food.
+To breed them in aquaria, many fishkeepers use Indian almond leaves or another method to increase tannins to simulate the flooded banks of their wild habitat.
+Feeding rich foods like bloodworms or brine shrimp also helps.
+The female will lure the male into the cave, and then after spawning she will kick him out and fan the eggs for 36 hours until they hatch.
+Upon the eggs hatching, the female will guard them closely until they grow up.